Skip to main content

 Happens On

-Use this duration type when you have a Need/Opportunity scheduled on a specific date
+Use this duration type when you have an Opportunity scheduled on a specific date

 e.g., We need 20 volunteers to stuff back-to-school backpacks on August 1!